 Baby lima beans are a good source of vitamin B, protein and fiber.

 They are also low in fat and calories.
-They are sometimes called butter beans and have a flat oval-shaped.
-They develop a creamy texture when cooked.
 As like most beans they have long term shelf life expectancy.
 Great to add to your food storage and emergency food stock.
 Beans need to be soaked overnight or boiled several hours for tenderness.
 They can be eaten alone with salt, pepper or other desired spices or used in salads or soups.

 Directions for Use: